Honors Fellows Program

 2. 2015 Richter Scholar Application Form (which students must complete electronically and submit it by email as instructed within the form)

 Please contact Shubhik DebBurman, chair of the Honors Fellows/Richter Scholar Committee, with any questions.

 RSCH 181: Independent Research Experience I (20-25 students)

-This award is given to selected students to engage in a three-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).
+This award is given to selected students to engage in a four-week research project, beginning immediately after the College’s commencement and coinciding with the first four-week summer session.

 For RSCH 181 (Independent Research Experience I), faculty will offer a targeted research experience that will be focused and intense, with special emphasis on short-term outcomes.
 This is ideal for projects that are “ready to go,” where students can begin researching on day one.
 Faculty mentoring in this short-term research experience will rely on frequent and direct contact with students.
 This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis and any other activity that can be realistically worked into a three-week period.
 Students will not necessarily end this research program with a finished product, but they will engage in a rich, substantive experience and will make substantial progress.
 Some projects may accommodate multiple students resulting in a research community that may resemble a “mini” course – but one that focuses on the research experience.